M-JANDAR12/BashScript_Lyrics_grabber/README.md

 # Lyrics_grabber

-This is a script writen in bash_script that will get lyrics of song or playlist from youtube link
+This is a script writen in bash_script that will get lyrics of songs or playlists from youtube link

 ## Options